 If you have only thought of a tuna sandwich as the typical tuna-with-mayo, then you have been missing out on a real taste delight!
-This 'must try' sandwich will immediately become a 'must have'.
+This "must try" sandwich is sure to become a "must have".

 For the best taste, use only premium, gourmet canned tuna and garden ripe tomatoes.
 I've found that store-bought fresh Compari tomatoes have good flavor year-round, and are an acceptable substitute when garden tomatoes are not available.

 1 clove garlic, bruised